 This year is the year to wander safe and wander local.
 Check your region’s local health guidelines before heading out to make sure you are conforming to your region’s travel restrictions.

-If you’re a fly-by-the-seat-of-your-pants kind of traveller, this year is not the year to be heading out to wing it.
-Take a little bit of time to prepare for your trip by checking with businesses you are planning to visit and make sure they are open, and what their hours are.
+If you’re a fly-by-the-seat-of-your-pants kind of traveler this is not the year to be heading out to wing it.
+Take the time to prepare for your trip by checking with businesses you are planning to visit and make sure they are open, and what their hours are.

 Our businesses are working hard to keep you and all their other customers safe, and that means some businesses may have reduced hours or services.
 This situation is constantly changing, so it’s a good idea to plan ahead, make a phone call or send an email.